ttlock/ReactNative-Demo-Deprecated/README.md

 #### iOS

-1. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`,Go to `node_modules/react-native-ttlock/ios/TtLockModule/` and add `TtLockModule.xcodeproj`
+1. In XCode, drag `TTLock.framework` from `node_modules/react-native-ttlock/ios/TtLockModule/TtLockModule` to project navigator `Libraries`
-3. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`,Go to `node_modules/react-native-ttlock/ios/TtLockModule/TtLockModule` and add `TTLock.framework`
-3. In XCode, in the project navigator, select your project.
+2. In XCode, in the project navigator, select your project.
 Add `TTLock.framework` to your project's `General` ➜ `Embedded Binaries`
-4. In XCode,Add Key`Privacy - Bluetooth Peripheral Usage Description` Value `your description for bluetooth` to your project's `info` ➜ `Custom iOS Target Projectes`
+3. In XCode,Add Key`Privacy - Bluetooth Peripheral Usage Description` Value `your description for bluetooth` to your project's `info` ➜ `Custom iOS Target Projectes`
-5. In XCode, set `No` to your project's `Build Settings` ➜ `Enable Bitcode`
-6. In XCode, add `libTtLockModule.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
+4. In XCode, add `libTtLockModule.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
-7. Run your project (`Cmd+R`)<
+5. Run your project (`Cmd+R`)<

 #### Android